• Skip to main content

 I am asked many times about how to make indo chinese with easily available ingredients that do not necessarily call for a visit to indian grocery stores.
 So I worked on the sauce for this recipe keeping it in mind.

-It would be great if you visit a nearby indian store and pick specific indo chinese items, however if you cannot, you could purchase ingredients in many American or sian grocery store near you.
+It would be great if you visit a nearby indian store and pick specific indo chinese items, however if you cannot, you could purchase ingredients in many American or asian grocery store near you.

 Ingredients needed to make chicken hakka noodles.